 Notes regarding the table:

 - The table has a column named “Indoor Activity”.
-These are places that are suitable for rainy and hot days.
+These are places suitable for rainy and hot days.

-- The table starts by listing all indoor attractions, outdoor activities, and lastly, there are several suggestions for places near Jerusalem.
+- The table starts by listing all indoor attractions and outdoor activities, then provides several suggestions for places near Jerusalem.

 # | Name | Indoor Activity | Open on Saturday |